 As we draw closer to Christmas and projects decide to distrust the festive dollar, there’s still no shortage of intriguing crowdfunding attempts.
 In this week’s installment: slingshot through space in New Orbit, resurrect a dead ecosystem in Hey, Shu!, build your own damned Metroidvania in Below Kryll and invite Colonel Mustard to dinner, let him murder a bunch of people and defeat him in turn-based combat in Mansion Lord.
 We’ve also got the usual checkups on previously featured projects, including Festival of Magic.

-As the title of this post implies, if you want to see some videos of some of the upcoming big hits all you need to do is hit the break.
-Down there you will find videos for The Witcher 3, Thief, The LEGO Movie Videogame and most spectacularly of all, The Division.
-What are you waiting for?
+As the title of this post implies, if you want to see some videos of some of the upcoming big hits all you need to do is hit the break – no need to watch the three hour trainwreck that spawned most of them.
+Down there you will find videos for The Witcher 3, Thief, The LEGO Movie Videogame and The Division‘s Snowdrop engine.
+What are you waiting for? …

 You’ll have to forgive me for delivering this week’s crowdfunding selection a day later than usual – hopefully this week’s varied selection will be more than enough to excuse tripping up!
 Featured this week: first person puzzler Reset, GaymerX headed adventure game Read Only Memories, arena-jousting marine-life battler Starwhal and Honored, a service that aims to give you real badges for your achievements.
 Meanwhile, we prematurely call time on RetroWorld, an intriguing concept we can only hope will retool and return.